Tencent/QT4W/README.md

 ### Usage scenarios and installation
 QT4W can be used for web applications or embedded page automation, which cannot be used independently and needs to be used in conjunction with other native layer automation frameworks:
 * Android:  use and installation, please refer to [QT4A Document](https://qt4a.readthedocs.io/zh_CN/latest/web_test.html).
-* iOS: use and install, please refer to QT4i document
+* iOS: use and install, please refer to [QT4i document](https://qt4i.readthedocs.io/zh_CN/latest/advance/webview.html).
 * Windows: use and install, please refer to QT4C document
 ### links
 * [Usage Document](https://qt4w.readthedocs.io/zh_CN/latest/index.html)